koulaks/Capstone-DFIR/README.md

 # Capstone-DFIR
-# This read me page is for the capstone class.
+# The usage video link for the tools is at https://drive.google.com/file/d/1v6Iytx_kJ1lk-gQfJatJAgV_4pfE46IG/view?usp=sharing